Close

 A sign of potential school misbehavior is declining grades, which can be surprising if they’ve consistently done well.

 Just like before, it’s crucial to uncover the causes of the grade drop, and communicating with the teacher is vital.
-It’s also worth examining factors at home or your child’s routines.
+It’s also worth examining factors at home or in your child’s routines.
 Do they have enough time and support for homework and study?
 Are they getting quality sleep?
 Creating a plan and study strategy could make a big difference.

 3. “I Hate My Teacher!”